microsoft/TypeScript/CONTRIBUTING.md

 ## Debugging the tests

-To debug the tests, invoke the runtests-browser using jake.
+To debug the tests, invoke the `runtests-browser` task from jake.
 You will probably only want to debug one test at a time:

 ```Shell